Arandim/TheWar/pages/seasick.md

 - This character feels seasick.
-He looses
+He looses 1 Intelligence, 1 Strength and 1 Finesse in his Attributes Panel.